 How: Fast for 24 h 1-2 times a week

-While following 24 hour fast (popularized by Eat Stop Eat method, you should fast for 24 hours 1-2 days a week and eat normally on other days.
-That way you should reduce overall calorie intake by ca 10%, and hence lose weight.
+While following 24 hours fast (popularized by Eat Stop Eat method, you should fast for 24 hours 1-2 days a week and eat normally on other days.
+That way, you should reduce overall calorie intake by ca 10% and hence lose weight.

 Circadian Rhythm Fasting